What is a Bridge?

 The bridge is cemented into place.

-Some patients choose to have dental implants placed to support a bridge.
-Dental implants are posts that are surgically placed below the gums.
-An implant works the same way as a natural tooth.
+Dental implants may be used to support a bridge when several teeth are missing.
+Implants are posts that are surgically placed into the jaw.
 The implants fuse to the jawbone to act as a base for the bridge.
+A key benefit of implants is that they don’t need support from the surrounding teeth.

-Dental implants are more common when a patient has several missing teeth.
 Because surgery is required, candidates for dental implants should have good general health and enough bone to support an implant.
 For some patients, implants help preserve the bone where teeth have been lost.
+Implants can be placed in one day or may require multiple visits, depending on your dentist’s treatment plan for you.

 What Materials Are Used in a Bridge?

-Bridges are made from metal, ceramics, or a combination.
+Bridges are made from metal, ceramics or a combination.
 Ceramics often are bonded to a metal alloy.
-The dentist thinks about the appearance and functions of the bridge and can talk about the materials that are best for you.
+Your dentist will talk about the materials that are best for you and your mouth.

 Caring for Your Bridge